-What may begin as a harmless prank can result in incredibly severe repercussions.
-If you are arrested for vandalism, you don’t want to face this charge alone.
+Sometimes a harmless prank results in incredibly severe repercussions.
+You don’t want to face a charge for vandalism alone.
 You need legal representation.

 Criminal Mischief and Vandalism in Pennsylvania

 Under Pennsylvania law, vandalism is often referred to as criminal mischief.
-If found guilty, the penalties are commensurate with the worth of the property damaged.
+The worth of the property that has been damaged dictates the penalties for the one found guilty.
 Under Pennsylvania law, penalties for an adult are as follows:

-- Damage less than $150: Summary offense, punishable by up to 90 days in jail.
+- Property Damage less than $150: Summary offense, punishable by up to 90 days in jail.

 - Damage ranging from $150 to $1,000: Misdemeanor of the third degree, punishable by up to one year in prison.